The Trust also manages the Donors' Education Collaborative.

 Download the Education Grantmaking Strategy Paper (PDF)>>

-Note to Arts Groups: If you are interested in applying for a grant to “strengthen the management of arts groups serving communities in the five boroughs,” please note that a Request For Proposals will be posted to the website in December 2014 with applications due on February 2, 2015.
+NOTE TO ARTS GROUPS: If you are interested in applying for a grant to “strengthen the management of arts groups serving communities in the five boroughs,” please view the RFP for Small City-Based Nonprofit Arts & Cultural Groups to Build Capacity.

 We make grants to all artistic disciplines through projects that:

 Help arts organizations attract broader audiences and provide opportunities for artists from diverse backgrounds.

 Build the capacity of small and mid-sized arts groups.

 Help cultural groups integrate arts into the curriculum of needy public schools, especially those working outside of Manhattan, and begin programs in schools that lack arts.

 Advance arts advocacy on critical policy and funding issues.

 Support the professional development of minority and disadvantaged young artists pre- and post-college.
 Grants are to arts organizations that identify, train, and support young people.

 We do not generally give grants: